Carlos-CBS/chat-clone/README.md

 - **Input Validation**
 Enforce Input Validation in controllers using `@Valid` and constraint annotations (`@NotNull`, `@Size`, etc.) to ensure data integrity.

+---

+## 🎓 Credits

+This project was developed following the tutorial by [Ali Bouali](https://www.youtube.com/watch?v=BFtCtRKhLfA&list=LL&index=3), but significant modifications were made to the frontend and architecture for learning purposes.